 Our return to Marina Santa Marta coincided with the onset of 2 weeks of gales.
 The wind howled day and night, night being worse when the wind was often was in excess of 40knots.
 Fortunately, there was a great group of cruisers, also stuck there.
-We had a few days in Minca in the hills behind Santa Marta to escape the wind, heat and grit for a few days.
+We had a few days with our new friends in Minca, the small hill town high above Santa Marta.
+It was great to do some walking and to escape the wind, heat and grit for a few days.

 Now this is the life – $5 each and absolutely delicious barbecued.

 New Years Eve was spent sharing drinks and plans with cruisers around a bonfire under the coconut palms, before BBQ lobster on Sea Cloud with Katharina and Friedl.
 The only problem with this lovely sight is the thought of sharing the waters with the resident crocodile.